TolikPylypchuk/KeyboardSwitch/README.md

 Press _Start_.

 That's it!
 You're ready to use Keyboard Switch in it's basic configuration.
 There's a big chance you won't need to configure it further.
-But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io/).
+But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

 To switch text forward, select the text, and press _Ctrl+Shift_ twice.
 To switch it backward, press _Ctrl+Alt+Shift_ twice instead.

+### macOS

+macOS version is not yet released, but you can get it from nigtly builds.

+Use the _.pkg_ file to install the app.
+If your computer is running on an Intel CPU then you should get the _x86\_64_ package.
+If your computer is running on an Apple CPU (e.g. M1) then you should get the _arm64_ package.

+After installing the app, open Keyboard Switch Settings - it should appear in the list of your apps.

+Immediately upon opening the app a dialog window should appear which says that Keyboard Switch Service would like to control this computer using accessibility features.
+The service app needs this to listen to the magic key combination while running in the background, and without these permissions the app won't work.

+Click the _Open System Preferences_ button on the dialog window.
+Unlock the settings and check the _Keyboard Switch Service.app_ checkbox.
+Lock the settings, close System Preferences, and go back to the Keyboard Switch Settings app.

+In the settings app press the _Auto-configure_ button.

+Press _Save_.

+Press _Start_.

+That's it!
+You're ready to use Keyboard Switch in it's basic configuration.
+There's a big chance you won't need to configure it further.
+But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

+To switch text forward, select the text, and press _Ctrl+Shift_ twice.
+To switch it backward, press _Ctrl+Option+Shift_ twice instead.

+To uninstall Keyboard Switch you should run an uninstaller package.
+You can get it from a nightly build as well.

 ### Linux

 The app is available as a deb package (for Debian-based distributions, such as Ubuntu, Mint etc.), an RPM package (for RHEL-based distributions, like CentOS or Fedora, as well as SUSE), and a simple _tar.gz_ file.

-Bear in mind that KeyboardSwitch only works on X11 - it won't work on Wayland (even with XWayland apparently).
+Note that KeyboardSwitch only works on X11 - it won't work on Wayland (even with XWayland apparently).

 If you use the deb or RPM package, then simply install it either by double-clicking on it, or through the terminal.
 If you use the _tar.gz_ file, then the set-up is not quite as quick, so you can read about it in